justino/p2pool-ui-punchy/README.md

 - More graphs for the p2pool node

 - Individual address page with individual stats (more like tradition central pools, MPOS dashboard view)

+## Deprecated
+- jsonp.php - this was deprecated and should not be used, it was a huge security risk.
+Instead use standard remote host config.
+If that doesn't work because of cross-origin restrictions, check your p2pool HTTP config to allow it.

 ### Donations